ruddell/generator-jhipster-ionic/README.md

 ```bash
 yo jhipster-ionic
 ```
-Follow the promts and enter the path to your JHipster's root directory (where the .yo-rc.json can be found).
+Follow the prompts and enter the path to your JHipster's root directory (where the .yo-rc.json can be found).
 Entity pages will also be generated from JSON files found in the `.jhipster ` folder.

+# Thanks To

+- JHipster
+- M-Ionic
+- JHipster Module Generator
+- Original JHipster Docker-Compose Module

 # License